HoW TO GET HELP

 If you have an immediate health- or safety-related emergency please call 911 or a Security Officer on campus at 425.754.0154 at any time, day or night.

-Speak with a mental health counselor or a HEART Advocate on campus.
+Speak with a mental health counselor or an advocate in a private room on campus.

 The Counseling and Resource Center provides free and confidential personal, career, and student success counseling services as well as resources and referrals to support our students and campus community.
 You can make an appointment to meet with a counselor by calling the front desk at 425.640.1358 or by visiting the office in Mountlake Terrace Hall, Room 145.

 You have the option to file a report online.
 The Title IX Coordinator receives this report and then will follow up with you over the phone.
-To report the incident online, go to edcc.edu/titleIX and click on Incident Report Form at the bottom of the page.
+To report the incident online, go to edcc.edu/titleIX and click on Sexual Misconduct Reporting Form at the bottom of the page.

 If you prefer to speak with someone directly, you may contact the Title IX Coordinator at 425.640.1647or the Student Conduct Officer at 425.640.1125.
 They manage all of the online reports that the college receives.